GAM-team/GAM/docs/How-to-Upgrade-from-GAMADV-X-or-GAMADV-XTD.md

 ### Update your alias
 You should update your alias to point to /Users/admin/bin/gamadv-xtd3/gam.

-Add the following line:
+Add/edit the following line:
 ```
 alias gam="/Users/admin/bin/gamadv-xtd3/gam"
 ```
-to one of these files if you're running bash or an equivalent file if you're running some other shell:
+to one of these files based on your shell:
 ```
 ~/.bash_aliases
 ~/.bash_profile
 ~/.bashrc
+~/.zshrc
+~/.profile
 ```

-If you already have a gam alias for standard GAM and want to run it and GAMADV-XTD3, give your new alias a different name:
+Issue the following command replacing `<Filename>` with the name of the file you edited:
 ```
-alias gam3="/Users/admin/bin/gamadv-xtd3/gam"
+source <Filename>
 ```

 ### Do you have a browser?
 If your computer doesn't support a browser, Google Cloud Shell for instance, execute this command:
 ```
-admin@server:/Users/admin/bin/gamadv-xtd3$ gam config no_browser true save
+admin@server:/Users/admin$ gam config no_browser true save
 ```
 ### Update your project to include the additional APIs that GAMADV-XTD3 uses.
 ```
-admin@server:/Users/admin/bin/gamadv-xtd3$ gam update project
+admin@server:/Users/admin$ gam update project

 Enter your Google Workspace admin or GCP project manager email address authorized to manage project(s) gam-project-abc-123-xyz? admin@domain.com